Sea Sickness

 What is sea sickness?

-What are symptoms of sea sickness?
+What are the symptoms of sea sickness?

-Nausea, vomiting, dizziness, headache, fatigue.
+Symptoms may include nausea, vomiting, dizziness, headache, and fatigue.

-Who is more prone to sea sickness?
+Who is most likely to get sea sick?

 Can sea sickness be prevented?